Estimated reading time: 7 minutes

 Average weather conditions (temperature, & rainfall) in the Blue Mountains

 Summer (December to February) Weather Conditions

-The summer months in Australia start from December and continue till February.
+The summer months in Australia start in December and continue till February.
 Summertime’s average temperature remains between 22 and 30 degrees centigrade.
-The Lower Blue Mountains region, in summer, tend to have a warmer climate, which can sometimes even double the average summertime temperature.
-To give a perspective, Penrith, a local government area recorded 40C a few days in Summer, 2020 as per the Bureau of Meteorology.
+The Lower Blue Mountains region, in summer, tends to have a warmer climate, which can sometimes even double the average summertime temperature.
+To give a perspective, Penrith, a local government area recorded 40C a few days in Summer, of 2020 as per the Bureau of Meteorology.

 For people who cannot bear chilly temperatures, the best time to visit the Blue Mountains can be the summer months.
 Undoubtedly, the summer months are the busiest in this region.
 But the bright weather and the compilation of various outdoor activities make it a favourable time to travel.
 So go hiking, camping, bushwalking, and picnicking if you want to take full advantage of the summer months.

 That being said, we suggest you book your hotel months in advance to avoid any last-minute disappointment and lower booking fees.

 The dinosaur valley by the Scenic World in the Blue Mountains is the main attraction during summer among kids and adults.
 You can see life-sized dinosaurs including T-Rex, Triceratops, & Stegosaurus and tickets start at $ 49.90 for an adult.

 Autumn months – March to May in the Blue Mountains